Should You Use Upwork or Cold Email as a Freelancer?

 Warm approach isn’t without its faults either.
 If you apply for a project on Upwork, you can bet that anywhere from 20 to 100 other people will apply to the same project.

-If you’re a beginner on Upwork, this is daunting — standing out from the crowd is tricky.
+If you’re a How To Make Money on Upwork With No Experiencebeginner on Upwork, this is daunting — standing out from the crowd is tricky.

 Cold approach helps you escape competition.